 Bananas Foster, a flambéed dessert of bananas spiked with rum, is one of the iconic Louisiana recipes you’ll encounter on the Creole Crescent Trail.

-Trace this trail to cozy restaurants serving Louisiana comfort foods, such as generously-stuffed po’boy sandwiches at The Chimes in Covington (on the scenic Bogue Falaya River) or shrimp remoulade and fried green tomatoes at Liz’s Where Y’at Diner in Mandeville.
-In Lacombe, reserve at La Provence for simple delicacies such as slow-cooked rabbit.
+Trace this trail through New Orleans' Northshore to cozy restaurants serving Louisiana comfort foods, such as generously-stuffed po’boy sandwiches at The Chimes in Covington (on the scenic Bogue Falaya River) or shrimp remoulade and fried green tomatoes at Liz’s Where Y’at Diner in Mandeville.

-On the Northshore Sampler Trail, tuck into Louisiana comfort foods such as a generously stuffed po’boy sandwich.
+On the Tammany Taste Trail, tuck into Louisiana comfort foods such as a generously stuffed po’boy sandwich.

 Prairie Home Cooking

 Find down-home hospitality and good food without pretense in Louisiana’s Cajun prairie.
-Don’t miss Cajun sausage at Savoie’s in Opelousas or fresh cracklins (fried pork skins) at Billy’s Mini-Mart in Krotz Springs.
+Don’t miss Cajun sausage at Savoie’s in Opelousas or fresh cracklins (fried pork skins) at Billy's Boudin and Cracklin in Krotz Springs.

 As Louisiana’s capital and college town, Baton Rouge mixes sophisticated tables with simple gathering spots.
 Along this trail, reserve at Mansurs on the Boulevard for modern twists on Creole classics, such as cream of brie and crabmeat soup.
 Hit Tony’s for a casual lunch of the freshest seafood.

-In the heart of Louisiana’s Cajun Country, good food pairs with a good time.
+In the heart of Louisiana’s Cajun Country in and around Lafayette, good food pairs with a good time.
 Crawfish, boudin and hot sauce are highlights in the region, and are best enjoyed to the beat of Cajun and zydeco music.

 Southwest Louisiana’s coast and wetlands yield fresh, flavorful seafood that finds its way on to local menus.
-And boudin, Louisiana’s favorite finger food, can be sampled at various establishments along the Southwest Louisiana Boudin Trail.
+And boudin, Louisiana’s favorite finger food, can be sampled at various establishments along the Southwest Louisiana Boudin Trail near Lake Charles.